sbenidt/autohotkey-scripts/README.md

-A collection of autohotkey scripts that are useful
+A collection of autohotkey scripts I've found useful